Theodore Nierenberg Professor of Economics

 - Fiona Scott Morton's Website

 Fiona M. Scott Morton is the Theodore Nierenberg Professor of Economics at the Yale University School of Management where she has been on the faculty since 1999.
 Her area of academic research is empirical industrial organization, with a focus on empirical studies of competition in areas such as pricing, entry, and product differentiation.
 Her published articles range widely across industries, from magazines, to shipping, to pharmaceuticals, to internet retailing, and are published in leading economics journals.
 From 2011-12 Professor Scott Morton served as the Deputy Assistant Attorney General for Economics at the Antitrust Division of the U.S. Department of Justice, where she helped enforce the nation’s antitrust laws.
 At Yale SOM she teaches courses in the area of competitive strategy.
-She served as Associate Dean from 2007-10 and in 2007 she won the School’s teaching award.
+She served as Associate Dean from 2007-10 and she won the School’s teaching award twice.
 She has served in an editing role on various academic economics journals, has won several research grants from the National Science Foundation, and is a Research Associate at NBER.
 Professor Scott Morton has a BA from Yale and a PhD from MIT, and previously taught at the Graduate Schools of Business at the University of Chicago and Stanford University.
 She is a frequent speaker at seminars and conferences across the United States and Europe.
 Professor Scott Morton lives in New Haven, Connecticut with her husband and three children.